In the end, more than anything else, we regret the little things we wish we’d done differently.

 If the face you always show the world is a mask, someday there will be nothing beneath it.
 Because when you spend too much time concentrating on everyone else’s perception of you, or who everyone else wants you to be, you eventually forget who you really are.
 So don’t fear the judgments of others; you know in your heart who you are and what’s true to you.
 You don’t have to be perfect to impress and inspire people.
 Let them be impressed and inspired by how you deal with your imperfections.

 Don’t let someone who has a bad attitude give it to you.
 Don’t let them get to you.
-They can’t philosophically pull the trigger if you don’t hand them the ammo.
+Take a step back.
+Distancing yourself from those who give you negative vibes or unhealthy energy is self-care.
+Stepping back from situations where you feel unappreciated or disrespected is self-care.
+Choose to honor your feelings and boundaries.
 When you remember that keeping the constant company of negative people is a choice, instead of an obligation, you free yourself to keep the company of compassion instead of anger, generosity instead of greed, and patience instead of anxiety.

 A life filled with loving deeds and good character is the best tombstone.
 Those who you inspired and shared your love with will remember how you made them feel long after your time has expired.
 So carve your name on hearts, not stone.
 What you have done for yourself alone dies with you; what you have done for others and the world remains.